xvals/shinigami-eyes-ash/README.md

 # Shinigami Eyes

 A Chrome/Firefox addon that highlights transphobic/anti-LGBT and trans-friendly subreddits/users/facebook pages/groups with different colors.
+Edits made by ashl3y to entirely remove the text from anti-LGBT sources.

 For more information: [Shinigami Eyes website](https://shinigami-eyes.github.io/)